Geneva Conventions

-The Geneva Conventions define the rights and protections afforded to those non-combatants who fulfill the criteria of being protected persons.
-The 1949 conventions were ratified, in their entirety or with reservations, by 196 countries.
-The Geneva Conventions concern only protected non-combatants in war.
+The Geneva Conventions define the basic rights and protections afforded to those non-combatants who fulfill the criteria of being protected persons.
+The Geneva Conventions define the rights of civilians, prisoners of war, and military personnel; establish protections for the wounded, sick, and shipwrecked; and provide humanitarian protections for civilians in and around war zones.
 The use of conventional weapons in wartime is addressed by the Hague Conventions of 1899 and 1907 and the 1980 Convention on Certain Conventional Weapons, while the use of biological and chemical weapons in international armed conflicts is addressed by the 1925 Geneva Protocol.
+Violations of these earlier conventions constituted some of the grounds for the judgments of the Nuremberg, Tokyo, and other war crimes tribunals.